 Can’t attend a rain barrel workshop right, now but interested in attending one in the future?
 Please fill out the Rain Barrel Interest Form to help inform future rain barrel workshops and rebate opportunities.

-Rain barrels conserve water by collecting rainwater that would otherwise run off your roof and into storm drains, allowing you to store and reuse this captured water to irrigate your lawn and garden, essentially providing a free source of water that reduces your use of and reliance on municipal water supply.
+Rain barrels conserve water by collecting rainwater that would otherwise run off your roof and into storm drains, allowing you to store and reuse this captured water to irrigate your lawn and garden.
+They essentially provide a free source of water that reduces your use of and reliance on municipal water supply.

 To actually conserve water and reduce your overall municipal water use, it is important that you adjust your current irrigation schedule and replace it with water from your rain barrel: